-All proprietary software systems and hardware platforms for Inbound, Interactive and Outbound permit the design and execution of highly integrated service offerings which share consumer database files, source files, calling records and calling lists.
+All proprietary software systems and hardware platforms for Inbound, Interactive and Outbound permit the design and execution of highly integrated service offerings.
 All systems provide clients with the ability to directly interface and communicate with the Company's systems.
-The Company currently employs approximately 620 systems analysts, programmers and technicians to modify and enhance the Company's operating systems and to design client applications.
+The Company employs approximately 782 systems analysts, programmers and technicians to modify and enhance the Company's operating systems and to design client applications.